thunderbird89/esf/stories/story-knock-knock.md

 They'd shaved eleven minutes off their arrival time.

 > "Admiral Trager, this is Commander Chen.
 Galileo Station reads you loud and clear.
-Be advised, we have FLYCATCHER active—warp disruption field, two hundred fifty kilometer radius centered on this station.
+Be advised, we have FLYCATCHER active - warp disruption field, two hundred fifty kilometer radius centered on this station.
 The beacon is inside the field.
 You'll be jumping directly into the disruption zone."

 > "Understood, Station.
 So we're all stuck together once we arrive.
 Good.
 Makes it easier to sort out who's friendly.
 Tactical update: we're coming in with full combat deployment.
 Nineteen warships, full ammunition loadout, crews rested and ready.
 What's your situation?"

 Chen pulled up the tactical summary, the display showing the battered state of Galileo Station, the sixty-one remaining Talons scattered across the engagement zone, the Ryzak fleet still hammering at the station's shields.

 > "Station shields at thirty-six percent and dropping.
 We've lost twenty-seven Talons over the past three hours.
 Ryzak fleet composition: one battleship, one carrier, two cruisers, four destroyers, numerous interceptors.
-The battleship is being sustained by carrier shield projection—they've been working in tandem for the entire engagement."
+The battleship is being sustained by carrier shield projection - they've been working in tandem for the entire engagement."

 > "Copy that.
 We'll deal with the carrier first, cut off their shield support. *In Amber Clad*'s strike wings are already prepped for immediate launch.
 ETA to your position: five minutes to bridge transit, then...
 HARBINGER, you reading this?"